 This House of Commons Library Briefing Paper provides information on the implementation of local Council Tax Reduction Schemes since 1 April 2013.
 These local support schemes have replaced the national scheme of Council Tax Benefit.Jump to full report >>

 As part of the 2010 Spending Review the Coalition Government announced its intention to localise support for Council Tax from 2013/14 and to reduce expenditure on this benefit by 10%; representing a saving of £414m for central Government excluding implementation costs.

 The Welfare Reform Act 2012 provided for the abolition of Council Tax Benefit (CTB).
 Provisions for the localisation of Council Tax support were included in the Local Government Finance Act 2012.

 Since 1 April 2013 local authorities in England have been responsible for administering their own Council Tax Reduction Schemes subject to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (SI 2012/2885).
-Some authorities have chosen to adopt the default scheme provided for in the Council Tax Reduction Schemes (Prescribed Requirements and Default Scheme) (England) Regulations 2012 (SI 2012/2886).
+Some authorities chose to adopt the default scheme provided for in the Council Tax Reduction Schemes (Prescribed Requirements and Default Scheme) (England) Regulations 2012 (SI 2012/2886).
 Separate regulations apply in Scotland and Wales.

 The Local Government Finance Act 2012 placed a requirement on the Government to conduct a review of all local Council Tax support schemes within three years of the Act taking effect.
 The review was launched on 2 December 2015 and was led by former council leader and Member of Parliament Eric Ollerenshaw OBE.

 Background on the proposal to localise this support and attempts to amend the legislation as it progressed through Parliament can be found in Library Briefing Paper 06101, Localising Support for Council Tax – background.